15 Top Places To Visit in Namibia

 9. Kaokoveld

-Like Damaraland but with an even stronger sense of being a land apart, Kaokoveld has one of the lowest population densities anywhere in Africa, and a palpable sense of isolation.
+Like Damaraland but with an even stronger sense of being a land apart, Kaokoveld has one of the lowest population densities anywhere in Africa, and a clear sense of isolation.
 This is the heartland of the Himba people and encounters with these remarkable survivors is reason enough to visit.
 The chance to see desert elephants, too, is a major attraction of venturing into this quiet and austerely beautiful place.

 10. Waterberg Plateau